thepailab/aso_pairing_score/README.md

 ## Requirements:
 python (v3.3.2)

-Overview
+## Overview
-In _Intron-targeted ASOs drive activation of FXN expression through indirect effects_ we showed
+In _Intron-targeted ASOs drive activation of FXN expression through indirect effects_ we showed that antisense oligonucleotides (ASOs) that were carefully designed can still have off-target effects.
+This script scans an input fasta file and calculates a pairing score based on the provided position-specific score matrix that can be customized according to the researchers needs.

 usage: scanMotifs_summedScore.py [-h] [--pssm PSSM] [--fasta FASTA]